nusco/narjillos/backlog.md

 ###Ecologist

-* Conservation of energy in entire pond (with sun to give more energy)
+* Conservation of energy in entire dish (with sun to give more energy)
 * Multiple environments in multiple processes (with migration)
 * Plant-like creatures instead of food (minimal energy expenditure? photosyntesis?)

 ###Artist

+* Fix motion blur toggling °
 * Give a sense of movement when following a locked-on Narjillo (speckles in liquid?) °
 * Light on/off visual and sound effects
 * Smoother contours when zooming in infrared mode